rchikhi/2025-logan-practical/README.md

 # 2025 hands-on practical on accessing Logan data

-This is a practical session where participants will perform themselves a bioinformatics analysis using Logan data.
-The goal of the session is to get first-hand experience in knowing where Logan data is, downloading is, and searching it.
-We will also venture in more general considerations on genome assembly graphs, such as the ones provided in Logan data.
+This is a practical session where participants will perform themselves sequencing data analysis using SRA and Logan.
+The goal of the session is to get first-hand experience in accessing SRA data, knowing where Logan data is, downloading it, and searching it.
+We will also venture in more general considerations on genome assembly graphs, such as the ones provided with Logan.

 [Part A: Accessing Logan data ](https://github.com/rchikhi/2025-logan-practical/blob/main/PartA.md)